 John started at Sheldon Park in August of 2001, and has worked in dining, reception and housekeeping.
 He has been building services manager since 2005.
 In his off hours, John’s a passionate supporter of soccer and donates his time to the local soccer community.
 He’s also an active member on the Alzheimer’s Committee, helping organize fundraisers and raise money for their walk.
 Getting to know all the residents and their family members is a one of the best parts of John’s job.
 He says, “Every day when I leave work I can feel good about the community I work for and the job we all do to make a great home for so many wonderful people.”

-Jennifer began at Sheldon Park in September 2011 as a Wellness Nurse and became the Memory Care Coordinator in April 2014.
+Jennifer began at Sheldon Park in September 2011 as a Wellness Nurse, became the Memory Care Coordinator in April 2014 and is now the Director of Health Care Services.
 She has been with her husband Ian since 2007 and they have three young children.
 Jennifer loves to hike, fish, and read.
 She is passionate about her family and her work.
 She says, "It is very rewarding to help and educate residents and family members through the transition of needing Memory Care and the rise to the challenges of providing care and managing behaviors.
 Hospice care for those in the end stages of dementia/Alzheimer’s is also very rewarding because it is such a privilege to be present and provide quality, loving, compassionate care to the resident and their loved one through the end of life."